zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 **Tip:**
 While using a keystore/truststore pair is possible to store your certificates, we recommend that you use z/OS keyrings for production deployments.

-**Question 4:** Do you plan to use an existing certificate from another keyring or from dataset?
+**Question 4:** Do you plan to use an existing certificate from another keyring or from a dataset?
-If you have an existing certificate, you can import this certificate to the planned key storage z/OS keyring or file based keystore/truststore.
+If you have an existing certificate, you can import or connect this certificate to the planned z/OS keyring based storage.

 Before importing your certificates, check to make sure that their format, type and properties correspond to the required protection and acceptability depending on the planned deployment environment (DEV, TEST, PROD).
 For example, use self-signed certificates only with development or testing environments and not with production environments.